 IBM Java Record (JRIO) is deprecated as of SDK 6.0.1.
 No new function will be added to any release of IBM Java Record I/O (JRIO).

-IBM 31-bit SDK for z/OS, Java Technology Edition, V7.0 and IBM 64-bit SDK for z/OS, Java Technology Edition, V7.0 are planned to be the last releases to support the JRIO component.
+IBM 31-bit SDK for z/OS, Java Technology Edition, V7.1 and IBM 64-bit SDK for z/OS, Java Technology Edition, V7.1 are the last releases to support the JRIO component.

 We strongly recommend migrating to IBM JZOS Batch Toolkit, which currently has equivalent functionality and will be enhanced with new functions.
 A JRIO Usage Tracker and a set of JZOS JRIO-Equivalent Sample Code are provided to help users transition from JRIO to JZOS.

 For more comprehensive information, refer to the IBM JZOS Batch Toolkit for z/OS SDKs webpage.